geovedi/book-notes/2023/the-good-life.notes.md

 ## What Makes a Good Life?
 - Introduction and Background
-  - The text discusses a study known as the Harvard Study, which is a longitudinal study tracking the lives of participants over decades.
+  - A study known as the Harvard Study, which is a longitudinal study tracking the lives of participants over decades.
   - The study aims to understand the nature of memory, events processing, and life satisfaction, focusing on the present state of participants rather than their past.
   - It highlights the rarity and challenges of maintaining long-term prospective studies due to participant dropouts, funding issues, and changing circumstances.
 - Scope and Structure of the Study